FristaFKresna/venue-app/README.md

 A full-stack venue booking app

 ## The idea
-We've noticed that there was no venue booking app in Indonesia.
-Some big companies, like Bridestory, implements a similar idea, but we have to manually ask the renter for availability and booking.
+My friend [avindah](https://www.github.com/avin2520) noticed that there was no venue booking app in Indonesia.
+Some big companies, like Bridestory, implements a similar idea, but the rentee(user) have to manually ask the renter for availability and booking.
 So I decided to create this app.

-Built within 10 workdays, this app is by no mean to be used for production (think of it as a hackathon-style app), but this app demonstrate how to build an app from scratch, from front to back, from a business model to database design and code.
+Built within 10 workdays, this app is by no mean to be used for production use (think of it as a hackathon-style app), but this app demonstrate how to build an app from scratch, from front to back, from a business model to database design and code.

 ## Features